 My Ethics and Approach to Therapy

 My approach to therapy is ever evolving.
-However, there are some values that are essential to my practice that inform my decision-making process always:
+However, there are some values that are essential to my practice that inform my decision-making process:

 - I respect your autonomy and the right you have to make your own decisions.
 I do not judge you for making those decisions, even if the behaviors are harmful to yourself or someone else or counter to our goals.

 - I will keep your best interest in mind for all of my decisions, and I will honor the trust you've given me by being as honest as possible with you.
 This does not mean that you will always like my decisions or suggestions or that every decision or suggestion will make you happy.
 However, my goal is to keep your safety and health as the top priority.

 - I will do my best to do what I say I will do.
 I will act with intention in our relationship.

 - I will never require anything from you outside of the agreed upon payment for my services.
 I may decide to discontinue our therapeutic relationship if I feel it is not serving you.
-Showing disrespect for the therapist by violating agreed upon boundaries or frequently cancelling sessions are indicators that the therapeutic relationship may not be serving you.
+Violating agreed upon boundaries or frequently cancelling sessions are indicators that the therapeutic relationship may not be serving you.